koskenni/twol/docs/intro.rst

 2. The linguist marks the morph boundaries in the example words.

+3. The linguist checks the letters used in the examples for their approximate phonological distinctive features and makes the necessary modifications to the default definition of the alphabet.

-3. A program aligns the morphs in the examples by adding zero symbols.
+4. A program aligns the morphs in the examples by adding zero symbols.
 The zero-filled morphs are the same length and phonemes in corresponding positions are phonologically similar.

-4. A program produces example words as sequences of pair-strings where the left component of each pair is a raw morphophoneme implied by the alignment.
+5. A program produces example words as sequences of pair-strings where the left component of each pair is a raw morphophoneme implied by the alignment.
 This is the initial version of the example file for designing and testing rules.

-5. Using a version of the example file, one selects one morphophoneme at a time and:
+6. Using a version of the example file, one selects one morphophoneme at a time, possibly renames it with a simpler name and:

    a.
 Lets a program produce tentative raw two-level rules for the morphophoneme.